jiaen-li/jiaen-li.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Finance at Olin Business School, Washington University in St. Louis.
+My research interests include asset pricing, machine learning, and textual analysis.